alexcrichton/go-paste/README.md

 `AssetPath` function so that in production all urls would have the digest in them (to have long expiry dates) whereas in development they would not (for better debugging)

+Additionally, none of the processing packages or dependencies are required in production, so the `dev.go` file could contain all the imports of various processors.
+This just requires that the precompilation is done on some machine which does have all the dependencies.